trunkclub/nanostream/README.md

 asynchronously.
 It'll use back-pressure to prevent any queues from becoming overrun.
 Everything runs in-memory, making it pretty fast.

+This framework supports multithreading and multiprocessing transparently.
+By default, your pipeline will execute each of your classes in its own thread.
+But if you want to utilize more than one CPU on your machine, just set `multiprocess=True`, and leave everything else the same.
+The classes will run in their own forked processes (via the `multiprocessing` module).
+In order to create multiple copies of a class for parallel processing, simply specify `workers=n`, where `n` is the number of processes you want the pipeline to create.
+Each piece of data sent through the pipeline will be received and processed by exactly one of the `n` workers.

 # Basic example

 There are four classes that underpin `nanostream`: